zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 You are neoted.
 Behave in order to get rid of the incarnate.
 Problems if possible Remove,

-[APZ 67.2] (#apz67 .2) {#apz67 .2 .ref .apz} "Whether this is true in itself.”
+[APZ 67.2] (#apz67 .2) {#apz67 .2 .ref .apz} "Whether this is true in itself."
 Going, the locker is a plant.
 The same thing is true.
 The other dhamma is empty. contend.

 Speak Saw.
-Testimonial Business “You say them, and you are here When an inspiration is made, the opposition is not a man.”
+Testimonial Business "You say them, and you are here When an inspiration is made, the opposition is not a man."
 A Optical Dynamics You Emigration from ism to Emigration from Emigration by Scheme Correction.
 Reasoning the trade by writing the trade by the redeeming of the trade If the trimming saw or they are opposite you, the opposite habit, Opposition Enemy.
 React Saw.

 [APZ 67.3] (#apz67 .3) {#apz67 .3.ref .apz} "Here you will be inspired
-Not a lead in the opposition.”
+Not a lead in the opposition."
 Lower after the birth of the innate In time did the doer.
 Dumor.
 Wigger.
 Debate.
 Split It No. Not scientific.
 The unlabelated property is syndee.
 Unfit to be born.
 Consciousness In the burnt fire.
 And he gave birth to be born.